UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

   3. write your code...
   4. run the tests.
 If it still fails, go back to step 3...

+A start of a test file is provided here:

+:download:`test_html_render.py  <../examples/html_render/test_html_render.py>`

+It has a few tests for the first few steps -- uncomment them as you go along.

+But it is NOT comprehensive -- you will need to add more tests at every step!

 Step 1:
 -------